cjyoon/triomix_readthedocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to TrioMix's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+TrioMix is a bioinformatics tool to detect intrafamilial contamination, uniparental disomy, and chimerism by investigating inheritance patterns of SNPs.
+To estimate contamination it uses maximum likelihood esstimation (MLE) to accurately quantify contamination within family members of the parent-child trio.

+TrioMix can be installed by cloning the `github <https://github.com/cjyoon/triomix>' or using the pre-built `docker <https://hub.docker.com/repository/docker/cjyoon/triomix>` image.
+For details on installation and usage, see the :doc:
 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.

 Contents
 --------